 20 Vegan Snack Ideas

-Tips on Preparing Your Snacks
+Tips For Preparing Your Vegan Snacks

 - Make a large batch of muffins, and cookies, etc and freeze them.

-- Soak and sprout grains ahead of time that you will be using for muffins, cookies etc,
+- Soak and sprout grains ahead of time that you will be using for muffins, cookies etc.

 - Make smoothies the night before and place in glass mason jars.

 - If dip will be part of your week, prepare it ahead of time.